German 10-year bond yields hit 5-week low, strong PMI stems fall

 "While Bund yields may struggle to break below the current range the refocus on the domestic pandemic front against a backdrop of increased ECB buying - even if only moderately so - can contribute to keeping yields lower for now," said Benjamin Schroeder, senior rates strategist at ING.

-Germany's 10-year Bund yield fell as low as -0.375% on Wednesday, its lowest level in five weeks.
-It was last down 1 basis point on the day at -0.36% at 1549 GMT; 6 bps lower so far this week.
+Germany's 10-year Bund yield fell as low as -0.375pc on Wednesday, its lowest level in five weeks.
+It was last down 1 basis point on the day at -0.36pc at 1549 GMT; 6 bps lower so far this week.

 Most other 10-year euro zone bond yields were down similarly.